giandy98/giandy98/README.md

 -🎓 I'm a graduate in Economics and Business Organisation with a specialisation in Digital Economics and Marketing.
 -🌱 I’m currently attending a professional online master's programme in data analytics.
 -🔍 I've got a strong passion for data analysis and the development of strategic solutions to support business decisions.
--👀 I'm looking for work experience in business analytics.
 -📫 How to reach me: giandy.mongelli@gmail.com
 -👨🏻‍💻 Linkedin profile: www.linkedin.com/in/giandomenico-mongelli